 The SSWD Capital Improvement Program consists of two separate budgets; the Operating Capital Budget (OCB) and the Capital Improvement Program Budget (CIP).
 The OCB includes the replacement or addition of office and field operations equipment, vehicles, and special studies; in 2009 the District spent over \$1.2 million in this budget.
 The CIP includes the replacement, rehabilitation, or addition of major infrastructure such as pipes, wells, and storage tanks; in 2009 the District spent over \$18 million in this budget.
-The District's CIP program is divided into five project type categories: Production Projects, Storage Projects, Distribution Projects, Special Projects, and
+The District's CIP program is divided into five project type categories: Production Projects, Storage Projects, Distribution Projects, Special Projects, and Potential Projects.

-Potential Projects.
 Approximately three fourths of the annual capital improvement budget is spent on the replacement of aging distribution mains (\$11 to \$12 million), production wells (\$1 to \$2 million), and the installation of customer water meters (\$1 to \$2 million) in compliance with state law.
+Funds programmed for these projects which are not expended are carried over into the next program cycle.

-• Describe deferred maintenance.
+Describe deferred maintenance.

 One area of deferred maintenance in the past relates to the water distribution system, primarily in the District's South service area.
 Some older water distribution mains in the District have been in service since the 1920's and have outlived their useful life.
 These older mains experience a high frequency of leaks.
 In addition, the majority of these older distribution mains are installed in rear and side yard easements and access to perform maintenance and repairs is oftentimes difficult.
-A program to replace these aging distribution mains is now in place, but it should have started decades earlier.
-To keep rates low in the 1960's through 1990's, the replacement of these again water distribution mains was deferred.
+As described earlier, the Main Replacement Program has been initiated to replace these aging distribution mains is now in place, but it should have started decades earlier.
+To keep rates low in the 1960's through 1990's, the replacement of these aging water distribution mains was deferred.
+The Main Replacement Program, initiated in 2004, is a plan to replace all District distribution mains over a 100 year cycle.

 Another area of deferred maintenance in the history of the former Districts which now form SSWD has been the rehabilitation and replacement of groundwater production wells.
 Many of these wells are fifty or more years old and have reached the end of their useful life.
 These wells are located on small parcels and frequently in locations which impede access to allow rehabilitation or heavy maintenance.
 Because the District is reaching full build-out in its service area, property acquisition for replacement wells is a significant challenge.
-A program for addressing this issue was started in 2009 with the adoption of the Groundwater Well Facility Asset Management Plan.
+A program for addressing this issue funded from customer rates, was started in 2009 with the adoption of the Groundwater Well Facility Asset Management Plan.